Multi-Scale Data Assimilation in Turbulent Models: Introduction

+Data assimilation–based reconstruction from spectrally restricted observations has already been explored, by applying 4D-Var to a barotropic $\beta$-plane model to recover small-scale features~\cite{tanguay1995}, and by applying EnKF and nudging to the Sabra shell model~\cite{chen}.
+Futhermore, in the context of coupled DA, recent works have focused on adapting the EnKF to perform coupled atmospheric-ocean DA under various spatial and temporal scale separations and observational strength~\cite{tondeur2020,garcia2024}.
+However, none of these studies have systematically varied the observational sparsity or the subset of observed scales, analyzing in detail the implications of DA on the energy cascade process.

 In this work, we address these gaps by measuring different sets of shells at various observation sparseness, ranging from the slowest to the fastest time scales within the inertial range.
 This corresponds to passing from discrete to continuous sampling of inertial range dynamics.
-This setup allows us to assess how the temporal resolution, relative to the local dynamical time scale, influences the assimilation process (\hyperref[fig:turnover_time]{Fig.~\ref*{fig:turnover_time}(b)}).
+This setup allows us to assess how the temporal resolution, relative to the local dynamical time scale, influences the assimilation process.
 We show that measuring at rates faster than the turnover time of the observed scales, and covering at least two adjacent shells, enables full synchronization of the larger scales.
 Under these conditions, the EnKF delivers superior performance, provided that appropriate scale-aware inflation is applied to mitigate sampling errors.
 We also discuss the limitations of Nudging in propagating corrections across scales and highlight the computational trade-offs associated with the use of EnKF and En4D-Var.
+We focus on a data assimilation setting in which both large and small scales are inferred from relatively sparse measurements at intermediate scales; although this is not the only possible configuration (for instance, one could directly observe the largest scales), it reflects the typical situation encountered in turbulent flows, where many degrees of freedom cooperate to sustain strongly out-of-equilibrium dynamics and no clear scale separation is available, in contrast to multiscale extensions of the Lorenz–96 model~\cite{lorenz96} where a slow–fast splitting is imposed a priori.